skellis46/slipbox/improvisation and the threshold of the self.md

 1. The practice is repeatedly described as beginning through sensation: weight, pressure, skin, temperature, tone, breath, gravity and movement information.
 Katye calls sensation the 'gateway threshold' (conv 11 of 13)
 2. Movement and awareness form a reciprocal process: sensation gives rise to movement, movement generates further sensation, then this loop begins to blur.
-3. A key shift appears between "awareness-ing" or attending to bodily sensation and becoming "the passenger", where agency feels reduced or displaced.
+3. A key shift appears between 'awareness-ing' or attending to bodily sensation and becoming 'the passenger', where agency feels reduced or displaced.
 4. The witness, cameras, sound, room, trust and non-judgement matter because they form the container that lets the mover enter, deepen and return.

 ### architecture of the experience